AyoCodess/Reiz-Tech-App-REACT/README.md

 ## About

-take home task set by Reiz-tech
+Take home task set by Reiz-Tech.

 ## Live-link

 TBA
-# Reiz-Tech-App
+≈